ricardolarios/ComputerGraphics/Assignment6_SceneGraphOrParticleSystem/SceneGraph/README.md

   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?
+I think the whole assignment is interesting but please have mercy on me since it isn't rendering anything (it's 4/11 right now, so we'll see if I remember to change this note).
+I'm trying to graduate....
+I just don't know what is wrong and why it isn't drawing...

 ## Description